GalaxyRuler/art-souk/replit.md

   ✓ Enhanced loading states with larger, more visible spinners ✓ Added consistent spacing and padding across all components ✓ Implemented hover lift effects for interactive elements

+- July 09, 2025: Color Scheme Masculinization
+  ✓ Replaced all purple/feminine colors with masculine navy blues and charcoals ✓ Updated CSS variables from purple to navy throughout the design system ✓ Changed primary brand color from purple (hsl(283, 86%, 60%)) to navy (hsl(217, 91%, 35%)) ✓ Updated Tailwind configuration to use new masculine color names (brand-navy, brand-steel) ✓ Replaced all UI components using purple accents with blue/gray alternatives ✓ Updated gradient backgrounds to use navy blues instead of purples ✓ Changed shadow and glow effects to use navy instead of purple tones ✓ Maintained gold accents for contrast but in more muted tones